verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 Timing
 ~~~~~~

+.. seealso:: For examples of primitive timing modeling specifications see the :ref:`arch_model_timing_tutorial`

 Timing is specified through tags contained with in ``pb_type``, ``complete``, ``direct``, or ``mux`` tags as follows:

 .. arch:tag:: <delay_constant max="float" in_port="string" out_port="string"/>